Allergen: A substance (such as a food or pollen) that your body senses as dangerous and that can cause an allergic reaction

 Antihistamine: Medicine that stops the action of histamine, which causes symptoms of allergy such as sneezing, itching and swelling

 Anti-inflammatory: Medicine that reduces inflammation (swelling in the airway and mucus production)

 Asthma: A disease of the airways or branches of the lung (bronchial tubes) that carry air in and out of the lungs.
 Asthma causes the airways to narrow, the lining of the airways to swell, and the cells that line the airways to produce more mucus.
-These changes make breathing difficult and cause a feeling of not getting enough air into the lungs.
+These changes make breathing difficult and cause a feeling of not getting enough air into the lungs, or not being able to breath air out.
 Common symptoms include cough, shortness of breath, wheezing, chest tightness, and excess mucus production.

-Asthma action plan: a set of written instructions, developed with a care provider, which helps a person manage asthma.
+Asthma action plan: a set of written instructions, developed with a care provider, which helps a person manage asthma at home.
 The action plan is developed specially for you and will include what medicines to take, when to take these medicines, what to do if the medicines do not work, and when to call your provider or seek emergency help.